 10.04 Costs for Referee Testing

-If the Contractor requests referee testing and the average IRI for the sublots tested by the referee profiler in that request is more than 10% smaller than the average IRI determined from the measurements taken by the QA inertial profiler for the same sublots, then the cost of the referee testing will be borne by the Owner.
-Otherwise, the Contractor will be responsible for the costs of referee testing.
+If the Contractor requests referee testing and the average IRI for the sublots tested in that request is either higher or less than 10% lower than the average IRI determined from the original IRI measurements taken by the QA inertial profiler for those sublots, then the Contractor shall be charged the cost of the referee testing, otherwise, the Owner shall bear the cost.

 The cost for referee testing shall be as specified in the Contract Documents.

 WARRANT: Use only in consultation with Regional Geotechnical Section for contracts with 3, 5, or 7 years performance warranty.

-CUSTODIAN: Seyed Tabib, MERO - Bituminous.
+CUSTODIAN: Seyed Tabib, EMO - Bituminous.